-The state of hybrid work in a post-pandemic world
+The state of hybrid work today

 of businesses don't plan to return to five days a week in the office